 Why use us?

 Who are our clients?
 Ben answered this way: An old partner of mine asked me just prior to opening a new office several years ago, “What do your clients look like?”
 He had never practiced criminal defense and did not know who would walk through the door.
 He only knew what happened in the newspapers or on TV, which offers a very limited perspective.
 I told him to “Take a look in the mirror… it could be you someday.”
 He came to find out our clients were just people.
 To his surprise, many were professionals, some were celebrities, a number, of course, were kids and the rest were hardworking regular everyday folks who got in a little trouble.
 Friendships were made with many that last to this day.
-It would be remarkable for any one of us to say we haven’t done something stupid once or twice in our lifetime.
-The problem is you are more likely to be cited or charged for a minor lapse in judgment.
+It would be remarkable for anyone of us to say we haven’t done something stupid once or twice in our lifetime.
+The problem is now you are more likely to be cited or charged for a minor lapse in judgment.
 Hiring a private attorney can level the playing field, and that is what I try to do.

 Clients Who Do Not Reside in Arizona